-As a result of critical issues about this project related to its specific features and the scale of the works, the joint venture including Webuild (Copenhagen Metro Team I/S, "CMT") had to significantly revise the cost estimates for the early stages of this project.
+As a result of critical issues about this project related to its specific features and the significance of the works, the joint venture including Webuild (Copenhagen Metro Team I/S, "CMT") had to significantly revise the cost estimates for the early stages of this project.
 The most critical of these issues included the concrete works, the electromechanical works and the architectural finishings.

-The negotiations with the customer, Metroselskabet ("MS"), assisted by their consultants and technical/legal advisors, led to the signing of an interim agreement on 30 December 2016 (which allowed the joint venture to collect €145 million) and other agreements which enabled it to collect additional advances (for a total of €260 million).
+The negotiations with the Client, assisted by the two parties' consultants and technical/legal advisors, led to the signing of an interim agreement on 30 December 2016 (which allowed the joint venture to collect \notin 145 million) and other agreements which enabled it to collect additional advances (for a total of \notin 260 million).
 This settled some claims with the outstanding claims referred to the pending arbitration proceeding before the Building and Construction Arbitration Board.